lizrea/koha-plugin-patron-emailer/README.md

 If you set the following email text under configuration:

-    Dear [% firstname %] [%surname%],
+    Dear [% firstname %] [% surname %],

     You have a balance of $[% fines %]

     Please pay these at [% libraryname %]

 Then click the `Run Tool` link, you will be prompted to upload `Mailer-Report.csv`, which will send an email to each borrower in the file.
+Make sure that the variables being expanded (e.g. `[% firstname %]`) *exactly* match the column headers.

 For example, an email containing the following content would be sent to Aaron Spelling's email address: